 The case is Victoria’s Secret Stores Brand Management Inc. v.
 Black Knight Holdings LLC, 2:12-cv-04269-KSH-PS, U.S. District Court, District of New Jersey (Newark).

 Jessica McClintock Sued for Infringement by Fabric Manufacturer

 Jessica McClintock Inc., the San Francisco-based clothing manufacturer best known for prom, wedding and bridesmaids’ dresses, was sued for copyright infringement by a New York-based fabric company.

 According to the complaint filed July 11 in federal court in Los Angeles, Jessica McClintock is accused of selling dresses made from fabric that infringes the copyright of the “Dandelion” fabric pattern belonging to New York-based Premier Fabrics Inc.

-Macy’s Inc. (M), which sells McClintock dresses, is co- defendant with the San Francisco company, as are 10 unnamed defendants.
+Macy’s Inc. (M:US), which sells McClintock dresses, is co- defendant with the San Francisco company, as are 10 unnamed defendants.

 Premier claims that copies of its design were distributed without authorization either through access to its showroom or design library, third-party vendors such as overseas printing mills, or garments made with fabric lawfully obtained from the company.

 It claims to have suffered “substantial damage” and asked the court to bar further infringement of the design.
 Additionally, it seeks awards of profits all defendants derived from the alleged infringement, together with attorney fees and litigation costs.